Stuck choosing between polymer clay and air-dry clay? I was too when I first started.

 Polymer clay is non-toxic when used properly but requires ventilation during baking.
 Don’t use food ovens for large projects to avoid any contamination concerns.
 It’s safe for ages 8 and up with proper supervision.

-Air dry clay is generally safer for young children since there’s no heating or fumes involved.
+Air-dry clay is generally safer for young children since there’s no heating or fumes involved.
 Some brands contain preservatives, so always check labels.
 It’s the better choice for classroom settings where oven access isn’t available.

 The winner for families with small kids?
-Air dry clay takes this round.
+Air-dry clay takes this round.

 Mistakes to Avoid When Using Either Clay